facebook/wdt/README.md

 glog (google logging library)

-Parts of facebook Folly open source library (as set in the CMakefile) Mostly conv, threadlocal and checksum support.
+Parts of the Facebook Folly open source library (as set in the CMakefile) Mostly conv, threadlocal and checksum support.

-You can build and embed wdt as a library with as little as a C++11 compiler and glog - and you could macro way glog or replace by printing to stderr if needed
+You can build and embed wdt as a library with as little as a C++11 compiler and glog - and you could macro away glog or replace it by printing to stderr if needed.

 ## Code layout